Skip to main content

 • Pay what you owe.
 As a plan member, you are responsible for these payments:

-• If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you.
+• Notify us when your address or phone number changes so we can keep your membership record up to date and know how to contact you.